pb-7/pb-7.github.io/README.md

 ### SecurityPal Inc.
 **Lead Data Analyst**
 *Kathmandu, Nepal*
-_June 2023 – July 2024_
+_June 2022 – July 2024_
-- Analyzed textual data using Sentence Transformers and advanced NLP techniques to generate actionable insights for the customer operations team, leading to innovative client-facing business processes and enhanced decision-making.
-- Developed and integrated machine learning models into customer operations processes, reducing project delivery time by 40% and improving overall process quality.
-- Recruited and led a team of 10 data analysts on business-as-usual projects, setting and monitoring KPIs to evaluate performance, ensure effective collaboration, and maintain productivity with the wider team.
+Built and scaled NLP-based analytics workflows using Python, SQL, and text embedding models to extract insights from unstructured security questionnaire data, improving customer operations efficiency by 20%.
+Automated data pipelines integrating customer health, product usage, and feedback data, enabling adoption trend analysis, engagement pattern monitoring, and early risk detection to support customer success decisions.
+Designed and executed A/B tests on ML model variants using predefined KPIs and structured feedback from 50+ analysts, driving data-driven model selection and continuous workflow improvement.
+Implemented LSTM and ARIMA time-series forecasting models to anticipate questionnaire volume and turnaround time, improving resource allocation, capacity planning, and analyst bandwidth management.
+Consolidated 50,000+ questions from the Knowledge Library to develop SP-Core, a standardized security questionnaire framework for third-party vendor risk assessment, reducing average turnaround time by 30%.
+Built Tableau dashboards and client journey visualizations, with timeline prototypes designed in Figma, to identify operational trends, service gaps, and workflow inefficiencies.
+Led a team of 10 analysts, coordinating cross-functional reporting workflows and reducing BAU delivery timelines by 25% through structured process optimization and KPI tracking.

 ### Research and Innovation Unit
 **Research Analyst**